Dragonsoulj/pi-display-board/README.md

 Now that we have all of our files ready, we need to copy all of them into the boot folder of our Raspbian install.

 Plug in the Pi with the files all loaded.
-The ssh and wpa_supplicant.conf files will be used and should disappear when you look again. ssh will enable ssh access, and the wpa_supplicant.conf file will store the settings for your Wi-Fi network so it can automatically connect each time.
+The ssh and wpa_supplicant.conf files will be used and should disappear when you look again. ssh will enable SSH access, and the wpa_supplicant.conf file will store the settings for your Wi-Fi network so it can automatically connect each time.
 As said before, feel free to exclude this one if you are using an ethernet connection.

 After a few minutes for the Pi to startup and connect to the network, you will need to SSH into the Pi.
 If it is a fresh install, you can ping the default name to find the IP address.